 Children old enough to comprehend the death and loss of a loved one should know what has happened and what will happen, and be included in the entire process that accompanies the death of someone we love.

-While children don’t have the emotional maturity or the complexity of emotions that adults may experience when someone they love has died, it’s important to know that children can still grieve the loss more intensely than you might expect, especially if they were very close to the person who has died.
+While children don’t have the emotional maturity or the complexity of emotions that adults may experience when someone they love has died, it’s essential to know that children can still grieve the loss more intensely than you might expect, especially if they were very close to the person who has died.

-Go through the order of the funeral service with your children so they know what to expect and so that they understand the purpose of each part of the service, both as a matter of tribute to your deceased love one, and as a source of comfort for everyone who is mourning their loss.
+Older children in the immediate family of the loved one who died may be asked to do readings as part of the funeral service.
+Go through the order of the funeral service with your children, so they know what to expect, and so that they understand the purpose of each part of the service, both as a matter of tribute to your deceased loved one, and as a source of comfort for everyone who is mourning their loss.

 For more information about grief resources at funeral homes in Sterling Heights, MI, our compassionate and experienced staff at Lee-Ellena Funeral Home can help.